RELATIONAL EFFECTIVENESS

 Transforming:

-I role model collaboration, strategic partnerships and relationships.
-I advocate matrix working across organisational boundaries, disciplines and cultures.
+I initiate collaborative and strategic partnerships that lead to community transformation.
+I advocate matrix working across organisational boundaries, disciplines, and cultures.

 Mediation and conflict resolution

-with competence and confidence, graciously handling difficult conversations and situations
+Effectively and graciously handling difficult conversations and situations

 Emerging: